Estimate Time5 min

 • Once you turn 65, you can use your HSA for just about any non-health care expense penalty-free.
 You just have to cover the income tax.

 A health savings account (HSA) is one of the most powerful savings accounts, but you may not be maximizing its full potential.
-In fact, 1 in 3 eligible people haven’t opened an HSA, and most people with an HSA didn’t contribute money to the account within the last year, according to a study published in 2020 in JAMA Network Open, a journal of the American Medical Association.1 That could mean millions of Americans are missing out by not making HSA contributions that may lower their taxable income and that can be withdrawn tax-free when used to pay for qualified medical expenses.
+In fact, according to a 2023 Plan Sponsor Council of America survey, more than 10% of eligible people haven’t opened an HSA, and 20% of people with an HSA didn’t contribute money to the account in the previous year.
+That could mean millions of Americans are missing out by not making HSA contributions that may lower their taxable income and that can be withdrawn tax-free when used to pay for qualified medical expenses.

 Even if you’re already saving in an HSA, there might be key capabilities you aren’t taking advantage of yet.
 Learn more about this account’s potential by checking out these 6 surprising benefits of HSAs.